m4ce/ipa-ruby/README.md

 # Ruby client library for FreeIPA JSON API
 This is a simple Ruby client library that allows to interact with the FreeIPA JSON API.
+It currently only supports authenticating via
+Kerberos/GSSAPI tickets.

 Pull requests to add additional API features are very welcome.
 I only implemented what I needed.